Bridging What the Model Thinks and How It Speaks: Expressive Speech Generation via Self-Aware Intent-Realization Alignment: Experiments

-\paragraph{Model Setup.} We adopt the Thinker module of Qwen2.5-Omni-3B~\cite{xu2025qwen25omnitechnicalreport} as the backbone, which uses Whisper as the perception encoder and Qwen2.5-3B as the shared LLM layers with a text head.
-The speech head is initialized with pretrained CosyVoice2~\cite{du2024cosyvoice} weights, and the generation encoder uses the 25-Hz S3 tokenizer from CosyVoice2 for its robust speech modeling.
-During training, the base learning rate is $1\times10^{-5}$, with the LLM backbone updated at $1\times10^{-6}$ in Stage 2.
-We set the OU-prior hyperparameters to $\alpha=0.95$ and $\sigma_p=0.5$ in all experiments.
-To stabilize VIB optimization (Eq.~\ref{eq:speech_loss}), $\beta$ is fixed to 0 during the first 10\% warm-up steps, then annealed to 0.5 via a cosine schedule inverse to the learning-rate schedule.
-In the RL stage, we set $K=32$ and WER threshold $\tau=0.2$.
+We adopt the Thinker module of Qwen2.5-Omni-3B~\cite{xu2025qwen25omnitechnicalreport} as the semantic understanding backbone, which employs Whisper as the perception encoder and Qwen2.5-3B as the shared LLM layers with its text head.
+The speech head is initialized from CosyVoice2~\cite{du2024cosyvoice}, reusing its S3 tokenizer as the generation encoder and its flow matching module and vocoder for waveform synthesis.
+Stage-specific datasets are used to support progressive realization-aware alignment, as summarized in Table~\ref{tab:dataset}.
+Dataset construction and training configurations are detailed in Appendix~\ref{app:appendix_implementation}.

-\paragraph{Training Data.} The datasets used across the three training stages are summarized in Table~\ref{tab:dataset}.
-Stage 1 uses InstructS2S-200K (TTS-synthesized multi-turn QA) for cold-start initialization.
-Stage 2 employs expressive speech datasets (EmoVoice-DB and Genshin) for expressive grounding, where question texts are synthesized via Qwen3-235B~\cite{yang2025qwen3} and converted to speech via CosyVoice2 using different speaker.
-Stage 3 utilizes the EmoNet corpus, which only contain question speech, for closed-loop alignment.
+\paragraph{Evaluation Datasets.} We primarily evaluate expressive speech generation on EchoMind~\cite{zhou2025echomind}, an empathy-oriented spoken dialogue benchmark covering seven emotion categories.
+To verify that expressive generation does not degrade semantic understanding, we further evaluate on the multimodal audio benchmark MMAU~\cite{sakshi2024mmau} and assess empathetic response quality on EchoMind provided in Appendix~\ref{sec:appendix_exp_of_semantic_understanding}.